 Hi!
-I am an adult services librarian with the San Francisco Public Library, specifically at the Excelsior Branch.
-I manage the Filipiniana and fiction collections, as well as organize programs and events with a focus on Filipino culture, arts and crafts, and digital literacy.
+I am an adult services librarian with the San Francisco Public Library, specifically at the West Portal Branch.
+At the Excelsior Branch, I used to manage the Filipiniana and fiction collections, as well as organized programs and events with a focus on Filipino culture, arts and crafts, and digital literacy.
 I earned my MLIS from Syracuse University, and my BA in journalism from San Francisco State University.

 Before delving into library life, I was a web producer for Renaissance Journalism and Reveal from The Center for Investigative Reporting, where I managed websites and developed story layouts.
 As much as I believe in journalism, I needed something more in my professional life.
 That’s why I became a public librarian.
 Here in San Francisco, I’m on the front lines of our communities.
 I’ve always enjoyed helping people, and now, instead of sitting in front of a computer, I’m able to help people from all walks of life every day, whether it’s with a job application or learning how to use a computer or tablet.
 I focus on programming that really reflects the Excelsior community.
 As a somewhat new librarian, I’m still learning each time I’m on the desk.
 I’m excited by learning with our patrons, and opening new doors for them along the way.